openframe-org/criteria-set-protocol/README.md

 - Inheritance/abstraction
 - Simple conditionals

-### Criteria Template API
-The Criteria Template API is a simple REST API for retrieving Criteria Templates.
-It is designed to be as simple as possible.

----

-## Criteria Template Format
 The Criteria Template Format comprises two different schemas: The [Criteria Template Metadata schema](#criteria-template-metadata-schema) and the [Criteria Template Task Tree schema](#criteria-template-task-tree-schema).
 The formats are specified using the [JSON Schema](https://json-schema.org/).